Optimize Twitter for Search

 Example 1: Mashable Twitter list titled “News” is ranking for “Mashable News.”

-Example 2: Here we see the SouthwestAir Twitter list “Airports” ranking for “SouthwestAir Airports.”
+Example 2: Here, we see the SouthwestAir Twitter list “Airports” ranking for “SouthwestAir Airports.”

-This Twitter search engine optimization development may not necessarily fit with every Twitter account, but it is important to keep in mind when naming Twitter lists.
+This Twitter search engine optimization development may not necessarily fit with every Twitter account, but it is essential to keep in mind when naming Twitter lists.
 When you are creating your next Twitter list, think to yourself, how will the search engines see this?